Skip to content

 ]);

-const { security, location } = ipData;
+const { score, classification, location, evidence } = ipData;

 // New location from high-risk IP = maximum friction